A3XX/dns_at_home/README.md

 ```

  - a.
 Select 8 and enter this will update the raspi-config tool.
  - b.
-Select 1 and enter, chnage the default password.
+Select 1 and enter, change the default password.
  - c. run the following command on terminal
 ```bash
         sudo apt update && sudo apt full-upgrade && sudo apt autoremove && sudo apt autoclean